Kundt spacetimes minimally coupled to scalar field: Field equations with scalar field

 where $\Box$ is a standard d'Alembert operator for our metric (\ref{ourmetric}).
+Because of the linearity of $W_{1}, W_{2}$ the scalar field wave equation contains only terms independent of $v$.
+We will specifically consider

-One straightforward choice how to satisfy equation (\ref{box}) is to consider $W_{1},W_{2}$ linear in $v$ which will make all the terms independent of $v$.
-In other words
+since the potential addition of a term independent of $v$ does not bring any substantial change and follows the logic of Theorem 31.1 from \cite{Stephanietal:book}.
+If this additional term creates a new contribution to the energy momentum tensor components $T_{ux}, T_{uv}$ and generates certain nonvanishing contour integral in the transversal 2-space it is possible to interpret it as a so-called gyraton \cite{Krtous} (gravitational field created by a source with internal rotation).

-Since the metric (\ref{ourmetric}) is still quite general in the following we will try to simplify its structure using Einstein equations.
+Since the metric (\ref{ourmetric}) is still quite general in the following we will simplify its structure further using the remaining Einstein equations.
 The form of $uu$, $xx$ and $yy$ components of the Einstein tensor for the metric (\ref{ourmetric}) is (with $G^u{}_u=G^v{}_v$)

 From field equations (\ref{field equations}) for $xx$ and $yy$ components we obtain

 and by adding these two equations together we have